cwingrav/CIModelTester/README.md

         parent::__construct(array(...my controllers here...));}}
 ?>
 ```
 * That's it!
+Load it up at http://<mydomain>/index.php/MyModelTester

 ## Unit Testing Models

 You can write CodeIngniter unit tests for your models and run them via this interface.
 Open the model and click 'run unit tests'.
 It will load the APPDATA/models/tests/test_[modelname].php file and execute the tests.
-If this file does not exist, it gives you sample data to get started writing one and tells you the directory location to put it..
+If this file does not exist, it gives you sample data to get started writing one and tells you the directory location to put it.
+(NOTE: For models in subdirectories, create your 'tests' directory in those subdirectories.
+Nifty huh...)

 ### Testing Methods Run
 This runs a generic test and searches for method-specific tests.
 * test()
+* onExit()
 * test_\[method\]()

 ## How it works?